raml2html/raml2html/README.md

 ### RAML version support
 raml2html 4 and higher only support RAML 1.0 files.
 Please stick with raml2html 3.x for RAML 0.8 support.

+### Support future development
+If you'd like to support sustainable open source development, and make it possible for me to consistently spend some time on raml2html, please [support me on Patreon](https://www.patreon.com/kevinrenskers).
+Or better yet, become a contributor!

 ## Install
 ```